Chadius/creatingsymmetry/docs/pattern_frieze.md

 Set the `power_n` and `power_m` of each `term` to create a term and then add relationships.

 There are 7 ways to make symmetrical friezes.
-Symmetries are listed using crystallograpic notation.
+Symmetries are listed using crystallographic notation.
 ### p111
 p111 is the generic case with no symmetry besides translation.
 - Set each term's `Multiplier`, `power_n` and `power_m` to whatever you want.